 Terrell Frazier is a Ph.D. student in Sociology and a Paul F. Lazarsfeld Fellow at Columbia University.
 He is also a 2016 Robert Wood Johnson Foundation Health Policy Research Scholar.
-His research interests include political sociology, social movements, social networks, organizations, race and ethnicity, gender and sexuality and stratification and inequality.
+His research interests include political sociology, social movements, social networks, organizations, race and ethnicity, gender and sexuality, oral history, memory and affective states, and stratification and inequality.

 Prior to joining the Sociology department Terrell completed his M.A. in African American Studies at Columbia, where he has also worked as a researcher at the Interdisciplinary Center for Innovative Theory and Empirics (INCITE) and Education and Outreach Director of the Columbia Center for Oral History.
-He received a B.A. in Social Relations & Policy and Journalism from Michigan State University.
+He has been co-director of the Columbia University Oral History Summer Institute since 2012.